davidgasquez/filecoin-data-portal/portal/docs/using-datasets.md

 # Using Portal's Datasets

-The Filecoin Data Portal publishes up to date dataset on a daily bases as [static Parquet files at `/data`](https://filecoindataportal.davidgasquez.com/data).
+The Filecoin Data Portal publishes up to date dataset on a daily bases as [static Parquet files](/data.html).
 You can then use any tool you want to explore and use these datasets!
 Let's go through some examples.

 ## Python